forwinder15/wlamm/content/posts/2019-04-06--do-diesel-mechanics-get-paid-flat-rate/index.md

 1. It's Garbage

-Flat rate requires no risk for your employerr.
+Flat rate requires no risk for your employer.
 Bully for them!

 2. Favoritism